create3000/x_ite/docs/_posts/getting-started.md

 url
 : An MFString value of URLs to load on page load.
 If no *url* attribute is specified or the attribute is empty, an empty scene will be displayed.
 If both *src* and *url* attributes are given, the last given attribute takes precedence.

-xrButton
-: A Boolean value (`true` or `false`) indicating whether a WebXR icon should be displayed in the lower right corner of the \<x3d-canvas\> element.
-The default value for the *xrButton* attribute is `true`.

->**Tip:** If you want to change the position of the WebXR button, use the CSS `x3d-canvas::part(xr-button)` selector.
-{: .prompt-tip }

 xrSessionMode
 : A String value that specifies what kind of WebXR session should be created.
 The default value for the *xrSessionMode* attribute is `IMMERSIVE_VR`.
 A value of `NONE` completely disables the possibility to use WebXR.
 For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

+>**Tip:** If you want to change the position of the WebXR button, use the CSS `x3d-canvas::part(xr-button)` selector.
+{: .prompt-tip }

 ### Example of Use